malklaura/Ethnic-Conflict-in-Football-and-Election-Results/src/documentation/introduction.rst

 .. code-block:: bash

-    $ python waf.py configure distclean
+    $ python waf.py configure
     $ python waf.py build

-Be aware, that especially the google queries to get the geodata will take a lot of time.
+Be aware, that especially the google queries to get the geodata will take a lot of time, although running on multiprocessing.
 When the process is finished you find the merged dataset in *bld.out.final_data.elections_games_final.csv*.

 To generate this documentation and the .pdf presentation file run